 Governments and businesses need an overhaul of policies and strategies to respond to the rapid loss of nature's riches worth trillions of dollars but long taken for granted.

-A UN-backed study said yesterday damage to natural capital, including forests, wetlands, grasslands valued at two to four and a half trillion dollars annually.
+A UN-backed study said yesterday, damage to natural capital, including forests, wetlands, grasslands valued at $2 to $4.5 trillion annually.

 That's the cost humanity.